Garlic Parmesan Jicama Fries

 Jicama fries are quite easy to make and can be made ahead for a freezer safe, keto meal prep option.

-My crispy battered jicama fries are cut into shoestring fry shapes and coated with a dusting of protein powder and some seasoning to create a crunchy batter when deep fried in avocado oil.
-These keto jicama fries are then tossed in grated parmesan cheese, garlic and parsley for a finished flavor that is delicious when served next to your favorie keto dinner.
+My crispy battered jicama fries are cut into shoestring fry shapes and coated with a dusting of protein powder and some seasoning to create a crunchy batter when deep fried in avocado oil (preferred) or olive oil.

 What is Jicama?

 Jicama is a root vegetable or tuber similar to a potato.
 It has a brown outer skin similar to a potato and the inside flesh is white and hard.
 Jicama is also called a Mexican turnip or Mexican potato since they are mostly grown south of the border.

 With 100s of videos and millions of views, Ketofocus is one of the most popular Keto channels on YouTube.

 Jicama Fries Ingredients